 20. When the first layer is done, take it out of the oven, place central circle on a plate and cut off pieces – in a separate bowl.
 You can re-use the paper to roll out and bake the next layer of pastry.

 Repeat steps 15 – 20 for all the rest of the dough.

 21. Put all baked cut off pieces of the crust and one circle (usually I am choosing the piece which didn’t come out well, damaged, broken or is the darker than other pieces) into a gallon size Ziploc bag, close it (squeeze the air out) and using the rolling pin, roll it over the bag several times to make fine crumbs.

 22. Put one crust on the cake dish and spread a generous amount of custard cream over the top.

-23. Put the next layer on top of first layer and spread custard cream again.
+23. Put the next layer on top of the first layer and spread custard cream again.

 25. Sprinkle the crumbs over the top layer of the cake and over the sides.
 Let the cake sit in a fridge for 24 hours.

-Next day make cup of tea and enjoy the most delicious cake!
+The next day, make a cup of tea and enjoy the most delicious Napoleon cake!

 PIN this Napoleon Cake recipe to your Pinterest Boards for later!